- NHS Prescription Ordering Direct (POD):

 Please request repeat prescriptions well in advance of public holidays, etc.

-Patients can either collect their prescription from the surgery or a chemist of their choice.
+Patients can either collect their prescription from the surgery or a pharmacy of their choice.

 The NHS Prescription Ordering Direct (POD) service is the easy way for you to order your repeat prescription.

-For more information on how to use this service click on the POD leaflet or visit the CCG website Prescription Ordering Direct (POD)
+For more information on how to use this service see our Prescription Ordering Direct leaflet.